edra-network/site/README.md

 # site
-a landing page for EDRA
+a landing page for EDRA.network